#360: Boingy Boingy Bunga Bunga

 Huh.

-Remember when you met another adult and he was absolutely non-plussed by it?
+Remember when you met another Adult and he was absolutely non-plussed by it?
+It was the wildest thing

-Where all great things happen.
+where all great things happen

-You guys hate to compliment you right before we get into Reynolds,
+you guys hate to compliment you right before we get into rentals okay but i was sort of working out some travel

 for

-And I got really excited thinking about hanging out with you in all these cities.
+all of our tour dates later this year and I got really excited thinking about hanging out with you in all these cities.

 Sing it.